wds4/DCoSL/README.md

 ## [DCoSL Core Protocol: DIPs 00 - 99](https://github.com/wds4/DCoSL/tree/main/dips)

 A selection of important DIPs is below.
 DIP-00 should be straightforward to implement in many cases.
+DIP-01 (without any additional DIPs) can be implemented without too much difficulty, although the rationale for doing so may not become apparent until many subsequent DIPs are also implemented.
+See [Pretty Good Apps](https://github.com/wds4/pretty-good) (specifically, the Curated Lists app) for an example of DIP-01 in conjunction with (long list of other DIPs).
+However, implementing just one or a few DIPs at a time is generally recommended from a developer perspective, with each DIP (possibly a small handful) being its own individual milestone.
+Easier to coordinate a team with clearly defined milestones.

 - [DIP-00](dips/00.md): there is no preferred or 'correct' list.